-See the dunes from a horse-drawn coach or from the back of a camel.
+See the dunes from the back of a camel.
 Enjoy a snapshot of yourself on the camel for memories.
 There’s also a ski lift from the top of a hillock with a fine vista back to the Sand Dune entrance, so that you can take in all the scenery at once.

 With no obstacles such as trees or boulders, the Sand Dune is safe for beginners, making it a popular place for airborne sports like paragliding.